rvasappa-ucsd/nyc-taxi-eda/README.md

 Patterns in rider behavior, such as tipping trends and fare distributions, were both predictable and contextually influenced, highlighting how human factors and city dynamics shape mobility data.
 The process of cleaning, transforming, and modeling the data required not only technical skill but also real-world knowledge and awareness.

-Considering New York City’s geography, general commuter behavior, traffic conditions, fare policies (ex: cancellations), etc., all affect the underlying data.
-This intersection of urban context and data science was key to building a model that can make meaningful predictions.
+New York City’s geography, commuter behavior, traffic patterns, and fare policies all directly affect the structure and variability of this data.
 Ultimately, this dataset provided an opportunity to bridge data science with urban analytics, and it highlighted the importance of scalable tools, careful validation, and critical thinking in developing predictive solutions for real-world applications in transportation and urban planning.

 If this project were extended, future work would focus on incorporating sentiment analysis, external factors such as weather and traffic congestion, as well as geospatial clustering for capturing location specific fare behavior.
 With additional content-awareness features, the model we developed could evolve into a more sophisticated tool capable of informing not just pricing but also policy, operations, and commuter equity in real time transit systems.